Keep Your Friends Close & Your Healthcare Closer!

 Talking about dying often creates silence.
 People don’t know what to do or say.
 The trouble is that silence about the end of life does not make it go away or change; it makes it more complicated.
 Loved ones may keep trying to find cures or other providers to unravel the prognosis, but when death stares us in the face and the clinicians truly can’t make us any better, where do we turn?

-The answer, another silencing response, is hospice.
 Hospice is a microphone-dropping word.
-Hospice means death.
+To most people, hospice means death.
 People don’t like to discuss death, much less how to die comfortably and pain-free.
 Barbara Karnes, RN, has explored an excellent point throughout her various podcasts and written materials: when we’ve always been taught to keep trying to get better, allowing or accepting dying seems foreign.
 This is precisely why hospice is such an important service.

 Staff who work in hospice become experts in helping others go through the dying process.
 They know what to do when the ugly crying happens.
 They can help you make the hard decisions based on what you, as a patient, want versus what your family thinks should be.
 Hospice staff can tell you what to expect and, better yet, what they can do to make you comfortable as you complete the circle of life.

-When it feels like there’s no hope, hospice is that very hope.
+When it feels like there’s no hope, hospice can provide comfort.
 Hospice gives patients the tools and voice to die on their terms.
 Patients can choose support services and volunteers, have a pain management plan, and feel comfortable knowing they won’t have to go it alone.

 Hospice is not just for the patient; it supports families and loved ones involved for up to 13 months following a patient’s death.
 Knowing that loved ones will be cared for provides additional comfort to those facing the end of their lives.

 Hospice can offer services on-site at senior living communities.
-This can help create a calming, comfortable place to pass away where someone is familiar with the staff and other residents.
+This can help create a calming, comfortable place to pass away where the patient is familiar with the staff and other residents.

-Without hospice, patients may be in and out of the hospital, trying to treat something that can be managed in the short term but not cured.
+Without hospice, patients may be in and out of the hospital.
+Treating something that can be managed in the short term but not cured reduces the chance of spending quality time with loved ones.
 That can create a revolving door of ambulance rides, emergency medical services, hospitalizations, and sometimes, a move into a skilled nursing facility at the end of life.

 Related Posts